uakfdotb/ghostpp/readme.txt

 1.)
 Use the map or load command to load the correct map (the map the saved game was created on).
 2.)
 Use the loadsg command to load the saved game.
 3.)
+Use the enforcesg command to load a replay from the first game. a.)
+The replay is used to enforce the correct player layout (e.g. which PID and which slot each player was in). b.)
+This is necessary because the bot doesn't know how to read saved game files in order to find the correct player layout. c.)
+If you do not have a replay from the first game, you won't be able to create the game.
+4.)
 Use the hostsg command to host the saved game.
 If the saved game was created on a different map it will refuse to host the game. a.)
 Saved games are always created as private games and cannot be rehosted.
-4.)
-GHost++ is not smart enough to know which player belongs in which slot.
-It is your responsibility to ensure each player is in the correct slot before starting the game. a.)
-The slot numbers are not adjusted to match the number of players. b.)
-This means the slot commands such as close, open, and swap use the original slot numbers. c.)
-It's possible to swap someone into an invisible slot if you aren't careful. d.)
-If you start the game with any players in the wrong slot you may experience glitches in the game.
 5.)
 Use the start command to start the saved game.

 GHost++ also supports autosaving the game just before someone disconnects.